 HMRC’s calculator at this link can be used to work out a part time worker’s holiday entitlement.

-If your employee is off work sick and meets the eligibility criteria here, the company must pay them sick pay of £96.35 a week for sick leave of up to 28 weeks, from the 4th day of leave.
+If your employee is off work sick and meets the eligibility criteria here, the company must pay them sick pay of £118.75 a week for sick leave of up to 28 weeks, from the 4th day of leave (note the rate provided is for the 25/26 tax year).
+The rates change each year and there are also upcoming changes to day one sick pay rules which come into effect from April 2026.

-The company is no longer able to claim amounts of sick pay paid to employees back from HMRC and this therefore will be an added cost to budget for.
+The company cannot claim amounts of sick pay paid to employees back from HMRC and this therefore will be an added cost to budget for.

 Other Things to Note When Employing People